NOTE: The new MAGIS CORE will count GER 225 for the minor, starting in Fall 2015. Please talk to faculty about this.

 The German Studies Minor offers students the opportunity to explore the broad interdisciplinary field of German and German-speaking Europe.
 The Minor, which will complement students' areas of specialization, will allow them to attain proficiency in all language skills (reading, writing, speaking, and listening).
 It will also give students an optimal framework for attaining a solid foundation of knowledge, experience, and skills that will help them understand the culture, literature, and history of the German-speaking countries.
 Moreover, the Minor will help students understand the transatlantic relationship and prepare them to approach productively the challenges facing our increasingly global world.
 The Minor not only develops students' analytic skills but also teaches them to recognize, negotiate, and appreciate cultural difference.

 Declare your German minor right here.

 The Minor in German Studies is composed of 18 credit hours, beginning with GERMAN 225.
-After a student has attained the proficiency of GERMAN 304, he/she must take at least 3 credits from each of Groups A and B.

 A minimum of 15 semester hours towards the minor must be Creighton courses.